Search Jobs In Placerville

 The Human Resources Department will screen all applications to identify qualified candidates.
 After screening, qualified candidates will be referred to the next step and notified of all further procedures applicable to their status in the recruitment process.

-A training and experience evaluation will be utilized to determine an applicant's ability to continue in the recruitment process ranking for referral to specific vacancies.
+A training and experience evaluation (pass/fail) will be utilized to determine an applicant's ability to continue in the recruitment process ranking for referral to specific vacancies.
 Based upon the information in the application and/or responses to supplemental questions, the applicant's education, training and experience will be evaluated using a pre-determined formula.

 Supplemental questions play an integral role in this recruitment process.
 Please take the time to provide thoughtful and thorough responses.
 The information you provide may be used to determine your ranking for referral to specific vacancies.
 All work experience that is described or included in your response(s) MUST be included in the "Work Experience" section of your application.
 Do not refer to a resume or other documentation.

-For more information on the recruitment process, click here.
 Based on the department's needs, the selection procedures listed above may be modified.
 All candidates will be notified of any changes in the selection procedures.

 ADDITIONAL INFORMATION

-We currently have the following vacancy:
+We currently have the following vacancies:

 Click here for Frequently Asked Questions.